Waiting On The Stars

 Lately, he felt as though he was always confused.

-But his demeanor around everyone had definitely changed dramatically after his renewed sickness, and he was slowly making his way back to the Cloud he was before.
+But his demeanor around everyone had changed dramatically after his renewed health, and he was slowly making his way back to the Cloud he was before.
 The man before he'd realized just what the horrors in his past hiding silently in his veins were capable of accomplishing.
-What he'd accomplished.
-And although he and Tifa had managed to fit together the missing piece of the puzzle that gave him a rough push back to reality those short years ago, there was still one question he felt had not been answered yet.
+What he had accomplished.
+And although he and Tifa had managed to fit together the missing pieces of the puzzle that gave him a rough push back to reality those short years ago, there was still one question he felt had not been answered yet.

 And that was, of course, how he was supposed to decipher which of his actions before the day they fell into the lifestream were really his.
-How could he tell the emotions that were his between the words that were his Zack's?
+How could he tell the emotions that were his between the words that were Zack's?
 The buried existence of Zack in his mako-drenched mind had poured so freely into his actions that he wasn't sure how to go about it.
 Had he really meant anything he'd said?
 Or had it all been scattered fragments of his fallen friend?
+Who was he, Cloud Strife, really?

-Perhaps it was her pride he feared of losing the most.
+Perhaps it was her pride he feared losing the most.
 Which, inevitably, brought him back to the prospect of closing his window.
-He didn't want that pride to fade just like so many others had in his life.
-Tifa Lockhart was, after all, the only person who had never stopped believing in him even when he himself had lost his way.
-It was the fear of losing that that finalized his decision of leaving those months ago; the guilt of Aeris and Zack's death combined with the weakened state that the geostigma left him in being the fuel for the raging fire in his own head.
+He didn't want that pride to fade just like so many other dreams had in his life.
+Tifa Lockhart had always been his ultimate dream, both as a youthful boy and now as an adult.
+Her importance to him had only grown over the years.
+She was, after all, the only person who had never stopped believing in him even when he himself had completely lost his way.
+It was this fear, the fear of disappointing Tifa, that had finalized his decision of leaving their make-shift family those months ago; the guilt of Aerith and Zack's deaths combined with the weakened mental state that the geostigma left him in were additional fuel for the raging fire in his own head.

 He had lost faith in his own abilities and yet there she had been, still pushing him on, knowing he really could do everything he feared he could not.